OguzhanAydin6/sentie-privacy/index.md

 ---

 ## 6. Children’s Privacy
-AuraMi is not intended for users under the age of 16.
+AuraMi is not specifically directed to children.
 We do not knowingly collect personal data from children.

 ---